 The repository will ensure that data collected during and after a disaster or failure event, as well as data generated from related research, is organized and maintained to enable study, analysis and comparison with future severe disaster events.
 It also will serve as a national archival database where other organizations can store the research, findings and outcomes of their disaster and failure studies.

 As the database grows, it will include data on significant hazard events; how buildings and other structures performed during those events; associated emergency response and evacuation procedures; and the technical, social and economic factors that affect pre-disaster mitigation activities and post-disaster response efforts.

-The Disaster and Failure Events Data Repository is being established in two phases:
+The Disaster and Failure Studies Data Repository is being established in two phases:

 Phase 1—which has just been completed—includes data from NIST’s six-year investigation of the collapses of three buildings at New York City’s World Trade Center (WTC 1, 2 and 7) as a result of the terrorist attacks on Sept.
 11, 2001.
 Now available are thousands of photos and videos collected during the investigation; computer simulations created to model aircraft impact damage, fire spread and structural design characteristics; and the complete set of technical reports that document the body of NIST’s work.

 Phase 2 will include a larger collection of information on hazard events such as earthquakes, hurricanes, tornadoes, windstorms, community-scale fires in the wildland-urban interface, structural fires, storm surges, floods and tsunamis, and man-made hazards (accidental, criminal or terrorist).

 By making this data available online, NIST hopes to support the development of standards and new technologies that enable more efficient collection of data on disaster and failure events.